racket/rhombus/text/0004-lexpr.md

 Line-expressions rely on an operator precedence hierarchy, which many people find distasteful.
-Line-expressions attempt to alleviate this by using only one associativity and making very few additions atop normal arithmetic notation.
+Line-expressions attempt to alleviate this by using only one associativity within infix expressions and making very few additions atop normal arithmetic notation.

 The same character sequences, like `()`, `[]`, and `:` are given different interpretations depending on their context, whether in a